 This isn’t to say that you should neglect the experiencing self!
 Seeking out hedonic joy and attempting to be as present as possible during positive experiences can still be an important part of what it means to live a happy life for many people.
 But it’s worth considering the possibility that achieving happiness might require paying attention to both selves, and being deliberate about how you cater to each.

-2) Money can buy you (some) happiness
+2) Money can't buy you happiness

 Two common tropes about the relationship between money and happiness are that (1) with more wealth comes more contentment, and (2) the opposite – that ‘true’ happiness can never be bought.
 But the evidence points to a far more complex interplay than is captured by either of these narratives.